rogin/Snippets/Connect/Mirth.md

 1. D20 response transformer runs <- responseMap is populated here
 1. Destination Chain completes
 1. Source looks at response map and sends responseMsg as a reply

-## Channel stats missing after DB migration

-Initiator: _Bhushan U_ on 14 Nov 2022
-Solution provider: _agermano_

-Hello Team, I need some advice on migrating mirthconnect application with local postgresql database server from windows 2008 to windows 2012 server.
-So far I did postgres database backup and restore plus mirthconnect configuration files backup and restore.
-But there is still some discrepancy between new server and old server.

-Issue: channels stats not showing up after postgres database backup and restore then configuration files backup and restore
-Reason: channels statistics are saved per server ID
-Solution: Update the current server\'s ID to that of the original server.
-See [user guide](https://docs.nextgen.com/bundle/Mirth_User_Guide_41/page/connect/connect/topics/c_Application_Data_Directory_connect_ug.html) for details.